patrickfrey/mewa/doc/faq.md

 The lazy evaluation used in generics requires multiple traversal of the same AST node.
 The types defined in each traversal may differ and definitions with context type 0 (free locals, globals) may interfere.
 How to handle this is answered [here](#multipleTraversal).

+#### How to deduce generic function arguments from the function parameter lists
+C++ has the capapility to reference template functions withtout declaring the template arguments.
+The template arguments are deduced from the call arguments.
-How to do automatic template argument deduction for generic functions is an open question for me.
-I did not implement it in the example _language1_.
+I did not implement this in the example _language1_.
-But I think for automatic template argument deduction you have to synthesize the generic parameter assignments somehow by matching the function parameters against the function candidates.
-If you got a complete set of generic parameter assignments, you can do the kind of expansion described above.
+For automatic template argument deduction, the generic parameter assignments have to be synthesized by matching the function parameters against the function candidates.
+A complete set of generic parameter assignments is evaluated in the process.
+This list of is used as generic argument list to refer to the generic instance.

 <a name="multipleTraversal"/>